fsmosca/Basketball-Winning-Probability/README.md

   `python basketball_perf.py ./data/tokyo2021_olympics_basketball_team_stats_3.csv`

 ## Data
+There is a selenium python script crawler that can be found under tool folder, that can get data from FIBA.
+It saves data to csv file similar to files in data folder but without average records.

 The data file `tokyo2021_olympics_basketball_team_stats.csv` is in data folder.
 There are team records after 3 games each team in the preliminary stage.

 #### Tokyo Olympics 2020/2021 Basketball Men